HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_running_with_docker.rst

 Step 2: Load image and Mount the Working Directory to the Docker Environment
 ********************************************************************************

-If you've downloaded the tar file, in your current working directory, load the downloaded tar file using the command below.
+If you've downloaded the image file (rewatergap_wghm.tar), in your current working directory, load the image using the command below.
 If you built the image yourself skip this command.

 .. code-block:: bash

   $ docker load -i rewatergap_wghm.tar

+..note:
+  Depending on your machine this step might take a while.
+In out case it took around 2 minutes.

 To make the `docker_wghm` folder accessible inside the container, use the following command: